VowpalWabbit/vowpal_wabbit/README.windows.txt

 (7) Open %ROOT%\vowpal_wabbit\vowpalwabbit\vw.sln in Visual Studio 2010 and hit Build.

 (8) Build.
-Binaries will be in one of these two directories, based on whether you built DEBUG or RELEASE bits.
+Binaries will be in one of these four directories, based on whether you built DEBUG or RELEASE bits and whether you are building x64 or Win32.

   %ROOT%\vowpal_wabbit\vowpalwabbit\Debug\vw.exe
   %ROOT%\vowpal_wabbit\vowpalwabbit\Release\vw.exe
+  %ROOT%\vowpal_wabbit\vowpalwabbit\x64\Debug\vw.exe
+  %ROOT%\vowpal_wabbit\vowpalwabbit\x64\Release\vw.exe